PowerPCFan/kde-shutdown/README.md

 - `./kde-shutdown` in project dir

 ## Issues
-this is an extremely simple script theres not much that could go wrong 😭
+this is an extremely simple program theres not much that could go wrong 😭 google the issue youre encountering and theres probably a fix